 Niña isn't as attention-seeking as the other horses and it takes her awhile to warm up to people, but that doesn't mean she isn't full of love.
 She adores her son El Magnifico and spends most of her time shadowing him.
 This pretty girl loves carrots and acts playfully when she thinks nobody is watching.
 El Magnifico is the spunky, spirited opposite of mellow Niña.
 He can get into mischief sometimes, especially if it involves food, but to us, he's just as perfect as can be!

 Last but certainly not least is darling Ranger.
 He is 34 years YOUNG!!
-He is in amazing shape and is an absolute angel.
+He is in amazing shape for his age, and is an absolute angel.
 Ranger is probably our most easy-going horse on the farm, and he is happy as long as he is with his friends.
 Old man Ranger is beloved by everyone who meets him, as nearly everyone finds it hard to not slip him extra treats when his friends aren't looking!
 Ranger amazes us every day with his youthful spirit and gentleness.